 High School Action Committee is a service and leadership opportunity just for high school students!
 HAC members will plan and implement special library projects such as volunteer efforts, library promotions, fundraisers, and more.
 Open to teens ages 14-18 or entering grades 9-12.
 New members always welcome

 The library’s Dungeons & Dragons Club meets every month for ongoing adventures using the popular pen-and-paper roleplaying game.
 New players are always welcome, even if you have never played before!
 Open to teens ages 12-18 or in grades 7-12.
 For the moment, D&D Club is meeting online using Roll20.
 Contact the Reference Desk for details on how to join.

 The movie group meets in the evening at least once a month on the third Tuesday to watch a new movie at the AMC Showplace or a newly-released DVD at the library.
 The group sees movies based on books or otherwise connected to literature whenever possible.
-A discussion at Perkins Restaurant on Henderson Street follows.
+A discussion at a restaurant follows.
 Sometimes movies are shown at the library as well.
 Movie titles and times are announced about one week in advance, when the theater posts its upcoming schedule.
 Check the calendar of events on the home page for upcoming movie events.

 Never been to Movie Club?
 Whether you only see one or two movies a year or you go to the movies every week, you are welcome to join us.
 Send an email to email@example.com to be added to the Movie Club’s email distribution list.
 There are no dues and no commitment.
 Newcomers are always welcome!
 If you don’t find us at the theater, ask restaurant staff to help you find us.
 Both the movie and the restaurant are pay-your-own-way.